The Fat Duck: Reception

-Ben Rogers reviewed the Fat Duck for The Independent in 1996, before it had gained any Michelin Stars awards.
+Ben Rogers reviewed the Fat Duck for The Independent in 1996, before it had gained any Michelin stars.
 He discovered that Blumenthal was cooking foie gras in sherry to give it a nutty flavour, but Rogers was not sure if this was warranted.
 He praised a jambonneau of duck, but found the monkfish rubbery.
 He described the menu as "awkwardly written, badly punctuated, and at points quite impenetrable".
-After the Fat Duck received its first Michelin star, David Fingleton visited it for The Spectator in 1999, and wrote that the experience was "beyond reproach; unsullied pleasure from start to finish".
+After the Fat Duck received its first Michelin star, David Fingleton visited it for The Spectator in 1999, and found the experience "beyond reproach; unsullied pleasure from start to finish".

 In 2001, Terry Durack reviewed the Fat Duck for The Independent.
 He was initially hesitant, expecting tricks straight away, but was surprised to find a bowl of normal green olives on the table as he arrived.
 He did not enjoy a mustard ice cream in a red cabbage gazpacho soup, but described the restaurant as "great" and gave it a score of 17 out of 20.
 In 2004, following the third Michelin star, Jan Moir of The Daily Telegraph gave it a negative review, saying that "while many of the flavours are politely interesting, the relentless pappy textures of mousses and foams and creams and poached meats really begins to grate".
 She also found it overpriced, calling it the "Fat Profit".

 Matthew Fort reviewed the Fat Duck for The Guardian in 2005, and wrote that "there is no doubt that the Fat Duck is a great restaurant and Heston Blumenthal the most original and remarkable chef this country has ever produced".
 In The Times, A. A. Gill recommended that people should "eat here at least once to find out what is really going on in your mouth".
 Also in 2005, the German critic Wolfram Siebeck visited the restaurant and complained of the delays in service and of several of the dishes.
 He described the mustard ice cream in a red cabbage gazpacho soup as a "fart of nothingness".
 The chef Nico Ladenis said, "Someone who makes egg and bacon ice cream is hailed a genius.
 If you vomit and make ice cream out of it, are you a star?"
 Tony Naylor of The Guardian enjoyed his trip in 2008.
 He defended the price, likening the occasional purchase of an exceptional meal to spending on entertainment or hobbies.
 In 2012, Fodor's described the Fat Duck as "extraordinary" and "one of the best restaurants in the country", and Frommer's gave it three stars, grading it "exceptional".